therealthapa/case2024-multimodal-hate/README.md

 }
 ```

-All the papers submitted as shared task report should cite the shared task as follows:
+All the papers submitted as shared task reports should cite the shared task as follows:

 ```bibtex
 @inproceedings{thapa2023multimodal,